gchure/phd/docs/src/chapter_05/section_05_discussion.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The disagreement between the numbers reported in this work and in @vandenberg2016 may partially arise from subtle differences in the experimental approach.
-The primary practical difference is the magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mOsm downshock in bulk whereas we applied a 1 Osm downshock, which would lead to lower survival [@levina1999].
+The primary practical difference is the magnitude of the osmotic shock. [@vandenberg2016] applied an approximately 600 mOsm downshock in bulk whereas we applied a 1 Osm downshock, which would lead to lower survival [@levina1999].
 In their work, the uncertainty in both the MscL channel count and survival probability is roughly 30%.
 Given this uncertainty,